 How to Apply

 All political science majors at Duke are eligible to apply.
 Up to three fellowships will be awarded.
-To apply, please send a letter of application and transcript to Suzanne Pierce (email@example.com) by April 14, 2017.
+To apply, please send a letter of application and transcript to Liam Hysjulien, Undergraduate Program Coordinator, at firstname.lastname@example.org) by April 14, 2019.
 The application letter should describe your career plans and academic interests, and explain how the summer institute furthers these.